IRS Scandal Fast Facts

 Other Facts:

-The investigation into the email disappearance, which the IRS said was due to a crash of former IRS official Lois Lerner's hard drive, is part of a wider criminal probe of whether any IRS employees broke the law in unfairly singling out specific political groups for extra scrutiny.
+The investigation into the email disappearance, which the IRS said was due to a crash of former IRS official Lois Lerner's hard drive, was part of a wider criminal probe of whether any IRS employees broke the law in unfairly singling out specific political groups for extra scrutiny.

-296 applications by groups were flagged for further review.
+Two hundred ninety-six applications by groups were flagged for further review.
 About 75 groups had names with "tea party" or "patriot" in them.

 Timeline: